 Children and youth in out-of-home care should be involved in the permanency-planning process to the fullest extent possible.
-Discussing permanency options, explaining the processes, and helping children and youth deal with the emotional ups and downs are all activities that can help prepare and support them in achieving permanency.
-This section includes resources to help caseworkers prepare children and youth for permanency and offers strategies that help engage youth in the process.
+Discussing permanency options, explaining the processes, and helping children and youth cope with their emotions are activities that can help prepare and support them in achieving permanency.
+This section includes resources to help caseworkers prepare children and youth for permanency, particularly adoption, and offers strategies that help engage youth in the process.
 Resources include State and local examples.